-This agreement sets out the requirements with which you must comply when using the Trust's IT equipment.
-PROPERTY: You should treat any property belonging to the Trust with respect and reasonable care and report any faults or breakages immediately to the IT team.
-LEAVING WORKSTATIONS: If you leave your workstation for any period of time you should take appropriate action by either logging off, or locking your computer by pressing the Windows key and "L".
+CLF TIFACCEFTADLE USE ACREEIVIEINT This agreement sets out the requirements with which you must comply when using the Tinat's IT equipment.
+PROFERT: You should treat any property belonging to the Tirust with respect and reasonable care and report any faults or breakages immediately to the IT team.
+LEAVING WORKSTATIONS: If you leave your workstation for any period of time you should take appropriate action by either logging off. or locking your computer by pressing the Windows key and "L".
 You are responsible for keeping your login secure.

-MONITORING: The CLF uses software which automatically monitors computer usage.
+should take appropriate action by ether logging or, or locomg your computer by pressing the Windows key and "L", You are responsible for keeping your login secure.
+MONITORINCs The CLF uses software which automatically monitors computer usage.
 The monitoring is carried out by a number of systems, if anything of concern is revealed as a result of such monitoring then this information may be shared with those investigating the concern.
 In exceptional circumstances concerns will need to be referred to external agencies such as the Police.
-UNSUITABLE MATERIAL: Viewing or Downloading of innapropriate material, at any time, is strictly prohibited.
+UNSUTIABLE MATERAL: Viewing or Downloading of imapropriate material, at any time, is strictly prohibited.
 Internet access may be withdrawn without notice at the discretion of the Principal or appropriate senior manager whilst allegations of unsuitable use are investigated.
-EMAILS: Any email message which is abusive, discriminatory on grounds of sex, marital or civil partnership status, age, race, disability, sexual orientation or religious belief (or otherwise contrary to our equal opportunities policy), or defamator or rengrous belief (or otherwise contrary to our equal opportunities policy), or defamatory is not permitted.
-In doing so you may have your Email account disabled.
-VIRUSES AND MALIOUS CODE: You should be aware of the potential damage that can be caused by computer viruses and other malicious code.
-You must not introduce or operate any hardware/software or open suspicious links in emails which have not first been checked by the Trust for viruses.

-For Staff Only please refer to the CLF Employment Manual for further details.
+EMAILS: Any email message which is abusive, discriminatory on grounds of sex, marital or child partnership status, age, race, disability, sexual orientation or religious belief (or otherwise contrary to cur equal opportunities policy), or defamatory is not permitted.
+In doing os your may have your Email account disabled.
+VIRUSES AND MALIOUS CODE: You should be aware of the potential damage that can be caused by computer viruses and other malicioous links in emails which have not first been checked by the Trust for viruses. \For Staff Only please refer to the CLF Employment Manual for further details.